junlarsen/llvm4j/CONTRIBUTING.md

 # Contributing

-If you are interested in contributing to KLLVM's development feel free to go through the existing list of issues.
+If you are interested in contributing to Vexe's development feel free to go through the existing list of issues.
-You can contact the maintainers via Discord.
-[Invite Link](https://discord.gg/DFjN6RN).

 Discord is our primary form for communication outside of GitHub.